Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 ---

-Inside the castle, standing on a platform beside the rushing waters, there was a turbine that blocked living objects from passing through alive.
-Lanz remarked, "Great.
+Inside the castle; on a platform beside gushing waters, the group emerged from the water, unable to continue with a turbine blocking the way, certainly would slice them into pieces if they tried.
+Lanz exclaimed: "Great.
 We can't go on with this thing in the way!"

 Riku suggested, "Maybe this channel... not connect to outside Castle?"

 Noah, checking the map once more time, "Weird...
-This wasn't on the map."
+This wasn't on the map."{{footnote: Just how so people don't question the paradigm but question themselves, unless a major paradigm shift is on the way, like questioning whether the sun revolves around the Earth was met with resistance.
+We might ask, how could they not thought they were given the wrong map on purpose, how could Ethel got her hands on the map if the Moebius don't allow it, but that's hindsight bias.
+We're probably equally stupid in their shoes if we don't have stay vigilant, questioning the paradigm.}}

 Eunie: "So where are we at, right now?"